alexprivalov/qmake-scm/README.md

 ## Known issues

 1. Some versions of Qt on windows platform have a bug resulting in `sed` (invoked via qmake) running forever on files containing windows line endings.

    The solution is to save file with unix line endings and turn of crlf conversion via git attributes (`.gitattributes`):

    ```
    **/version.in -crlf
    ```

+2. Some VCS hostings (at least GitLab) fetch not all references in their CI builds.
+This results in branch information is not available and branch name reported as master.

+   A workaround is to run `git fetch` before building project.